suragch/mongol-library/README.md

 ## UI Componants

-The following are the primary UI componants in the library.
+The following are the primary UI components in the library.
 See also the [Demo App](https://github.com/suragch/mongol-library/tree/master/demo-app/release) for an example of how they are used.

 ### MongolTextView